China plans 2012 manned space flight after docking test

 China's impending unmanned tests will help determine whether a modified version of the Shenzhou spacecraft "is suited to the needs of manned space travel," said Wu

-Bringing together craft in the vastness of space is one of the key skills needed for an advanced aeronautic programme that includes a space station.
+Bringing together craft in the vastness of space is one of the key skills needed for an advanced aeronautic program that includes a space station.
 Collisions can be costly, even fatal.

-"It is quite difficult and risky to join together two vehicles travelling at high speeds in orbit, with a margin of error of no more than 20 centimetres," Wu said.
+"It is quite difficult and risky to join together two vehicles traveling at high speeds in orbit, with a margin of error of no more than 20 centimeters," Wu said.

 China launched its second moon orbiter last year after it became only the third country to send its astronauts walking in space outside their orbiting craft in 2008.